izxxr/oblate/docs/source/guide/fields.rst

 .. tip::

     :class:`fields.Field` is a typing generic and takes two type arguments.
-The first one is the expected raw value type and the second one is the type of serialized value.
+The first one is the expected raw value type and the second one is the type of deserialized value.

 .. _guide-fields-nesting: